Fifty-two years ago, the body of the 1912 Portland-Lewiston

 Morrison Hill Station from Mill Road in West Cumberland

-now greets visitors at Seashore Trolley Museum in
+now greets visitors at the Seashore Trolley Museum in

 Kennebunkport, Maine.
 When the Narcissus restoration is